Join Here | Log In

 Inflammatory cytokines cause behavior changes:

-While this is a huge topic, when it comes to inflammation and depression, there are a couple of key lifestyle factors that may come into play and explain why depression and anxiety are so prevalent today.
-The following four factors are common causes of elevated cytokines (inflammatory molecules).
+While this is a huge topic, here are five of the factors that explain why depression and anxiety are so prevalent today.

 #1 Gut dysbiosis and increased permeability: